Normalisation 3: grammar

 Two varieties or levels of eME grammar are used in this site - core and optional.

 Well begun is half done.
 In the case of levelling and the core grammar of eME however, well begun is enough.
-In short, levelling encountered in the early Middle English period, is incorporated in the core grammar of eME in this site, even if inconsistently applied.
+In short, levelling and assimilation encountered in the early Middle English period, is incorporated in the core grammar of eME in this site, even if inconsistently applied.
 By the same token, any elements of OE grammar that are retained sporadically in East Midland texts, remain in the optional grammar of eME.

 the user perspective